raphaelpinel/dot-go-micro-broker/README.md

 Microservices with Go at the dot conf

 ## Branches
-- Use the main branch: `git checkout main`
+- Start with: `git checkout step1-setup-start`
+- then `step1-setup-solution`

 ## How to start the service
 `go run ./cmd/api`